IvoKosa/tactile_intelligence/cilia_experiments/README.txt

 Cilia Additional Experiments:

 This folder contains additional experiments run by modifying various aspects of the sensor itself.
-All experiments are recorded in the same default centren position.
-For reference when viewing experiment footage.
-Sensor 0 is on the left and sensor 1 is on the right.
+All experiments are recorded in the same default centre position.
+For reference when viewing experiment footage Sensor 0 is on the left and sensor 1 is on the right.
 For each sensor when viewed from the front: Taxel 1 is located on the bottom left; Taxel 2 is located on the bottom right; Taxel 3 is on the top left and Taxel 4 is on the top right

 Experiment 1:  s1_with_cilia
 For this exeriment the top two cilia (taxels 3 and 4), along with the magnetic backing were completely removed from sensor 1.
 The overall aim was to then compare this with only the cilia backing (see: s1_no_cilia)